 For more confined spaces, consider these:

 - Grow tent

-You might think that you’d need a space with direct sunlight to grow successfully, but with the variety of LED grow lights and other, HID and fluorescent lights on the market, it is not a necessary measure to be taken.
+You might think that you’d need a space with direct sunlight to grow successfully, but with the variety of LED grow lights you can have all the indoor sunlight you need to grow indoors marijuana.